Thiesjoo/PWS/README.md

 _Originial implementation by: [Ben eater](https://github.com/beneater)_

 This is the simulation part of my "Profielwerkstuk" (PWS) or "Profile Paper" in english.
-The paper itself is not published due to piracy concerns
+The paper itself is not published due to piracy concerns.

-## Rules

-- Make boids stick to roads (Some results from AVG Speed if there are more boids)
-- Make boids intersect eachother (Results with how many boids and AVG speed)

-- Add max turning radius (Too hard for this project)
+The instructions part of the paper can be found in [the instructions](Instructies.md) (Dutch).
+Extensions for this simulation can be found in [extensions](Uitbreidingen.md) (Also dutch)